Jalfrezi

-Jalfrezi (/dʒælˈfreɪzi/; Bengali: ঝালফ্রেজী; also jhal frezi, jaffrazi, and many other alternative spellings) is a stir-fried curry dish originating in Bengal and popular throughout South Asia.
-Jalfrezi means "hot-fry".
-It consists of a main ingredient such as meat, fish, paneer or vegetables, stir-fried and served in a thick spicy sauce that includes green chilli peppers.
-Common further ingredients include bell peppers, onions and tomatoes.
+Jalfrezi (/dʒælˈfreɪzi/; Bengali: ঝালফ্রেজী; also jhal frezi, jaffrazi, and many other alternative spellings) is a curry dish popular in Britain.
+It was created in Bengal during the British Raj to use up leftover meat by stir frying.
+The stir fry technique was brought to India by Chinese labourers working in Assam tea plantations in the 1830s.
+The dish consists of a main ingredient such as meat, fish, paneer or vegetables, spiced and stir fried, often with chilli peppers.